 As a $28 billion dollar food and beverage company, Nestle has found new heights of success over the last 150 years and become a household name worldwide.
 A large portion of their success has come from building a strong government affairs team to track policy changes that impact their business.
 While their team has thrived, so much about lobbying has changed in recent years.
-Government affairs is hard to touch and measure, and they found that other teams had little insight into the value the department brought to the table.
+Government affairs are hard to touch and measure, and they found that other teams had little insight into the value the department brought to the table.
 Nestle needed a solution that would not only help them improve the way they tracked issues and policies that impacted their business, but also a tool that highlighted the value of their government affairs team, so the company as a whole could understand how to use their expertise strategically.

 Additionally, Nestle's Government Affairs team was challenged with not having a centralized system for stakeholder management, and not having a way for their efforts to be informed by corporate messaging.
 Their team is responsible for connecting subject matter experts with the media to discuss specific issues, and they were relying on email, meetings, and informal ways to track that information.
 “There was a degree of winging it," Molly Fogarty, Senior Vice President of Corporate and Government Affairs at Nestle, says of their system prior to partnering with FiscalNote.